 Do I Need to Consult with Monroe Friend of the Court Attorneys?

-If you need a family law or divorce lawyer in Monroe, Michigan, you should consult with an experienced Monroe County Friend of the Court Attorney.
+If you need a family law or divorce lawyer in Monroe, Michigan, consult with an experienced Monroe County Friend of the Court Attorney.
 Bruce Law Firm practices in the 38th Circuit Court.
-Our office is located across from the Monroe County courthouse and on the corner of First St, and South Monroe St. and the address is 53 S Monroe St., Monroe MI 48161.
+Our office is located across from the Monroe County courthouse and on the corner of First St and South Monroe St. The address is 53 S Monroe St., Monroe, MI 48161.
 Reach us at 734 240 2611.
 You can also email our office.